AdobeDocs/commerce-webapi/src/pages/rest/tutorials/orders/order-create-order.md

 ### Send payment information

-When you submit payment information, Magento creates an order and sends an order confirmation to the customer.
+When you submit payment information, Adobe Commerce creates an order and sends an order confirmation to the customer.
 Since we are using an offline [payment method](https://glossary.magento.com/payment-method) in this tutorial, we do not need to provide detailed payment information.
 The endpoint used in this example requires only the payment method and billing address information.

 <InlineAlert variant="info" slots="text"/>